Baba Hari Dass: Local teacher-leader

 At the end of the 1930s several encounters with Western seekers in India shaped his attitude towards teaching yoga in the future.
 He became cognizant of a larger group of people wanting to learn yoga and the need to preserve genuine yogic tradition for these students.
-"When I was about 14 years old...I saw number of Westerners.
-Some had taken sannyasa..it was quite clear that they were true seekers" In India, yoga practices were tested for thousands of years and it became known how each method affects the body, mind and consciousness.
+"When I was about 14 years old...
+I saw number of Westerners.
+Some had taken sannyasa..it was quite clear that they were true seekers."
+In India, yoga practices were tested for thousands of years and it became known how each method affects the body, mind and consciousness.
 By adopting a well-known method of Ashtanga of Patanjali, Yamas and Niyamas, as his core practice, he aimed to shorten the time required for mastering essential routines.
 Otherwise, if new experimentation is needed "when those methods are changed, they are again subject to testing."

-Several of his early students were Europeans and followers of the back-to-basics philosophy who were traveling to India and were followed by beatniks, such as Allen Ginsburg and others.
 In the early 1960s, during one of the subsequent waves of interest in Indian spirituality and yoga, some newcomers to Nainital district were directed to Haridas Baba to receive instructions in hatha yoga, meditation and yogic life.
 "A young Englishman named Lawrie...was allowed to stay in the ashram, studying with Haridas Baba".

 He had established a local following and was considered an adept teacher, a leader and builder in several building and karma yoga construction projects at Hanuman Garhi and Nainital Ashram temples.
 Dada Mukerjee (Sri Sudhir Mukerjee), recounting those events wrote: "Haridas was also very active in building the Kainchin temples and purchasing materials for them", and "Haridas...was well-versed in pujas and rituals, as well as in pranayam and meditation, and an experienced practitioner of hatha yoga..., he also looked after the devotees who came there...
-Ram Dass stayed there in 1967 and Lawrie in 1964, among others."
+Ram Dass stayed there in 1967 and Lawrie [Cy Laurie- jazz musician] in 1964, among others."